Empanada Dough

 Wondering how to make empanada dough?
 You’re in the right place!
 Try this easy empanada dough recipe to create a flaky, tender dough for perfect empanadas every time.
 Watch the video for an easy tutorial on folding, too.

-Why You’ll Adore this Empanada Dough Recipe
+Why I Love This Empanada Dough Recipe

 • Outstanding Texture: This empanada dough recipe creates a flaky, buttery and golden brown masterpiece.
 Prepare to fall in love at first bite!